iamthatguylook/Penetration-Testing-Notes/Active Directory Enumeration & Attacks .md

 ### Considerations for Stealth
 - **Non-evasive tests**: Higher noise and less concern for stealth.
 - **Evasive or red team engagements**: Stealth is critical.
 Using tools like **Nmap** or other noisy tools may trigger alerts.
 Always clarify the assessment's goals with the client.

-Sure thing!
-Here is a more detailed version, including commands and additional information:

 ---

 # LLMNR/NBT-NS Poisoning from Linux